parikshitrajpara3/Chatbot-using-Python/README.md

 # AI_ChatBot_Python
 AI ChatBot using Python Tensorflow and Natural Language Processing (NLP) along side TFLearn Hey Guys!!
-I made this contextual chat-bot using Python (mostly libraries like Tensorflow, TFlearn and NLTK)
+I made this contextual chat-bot using Python (mostly libraries like Tensorflow, TFlearn and NLTK.

-The contextual chatbot here uses deep learning to

 Here,
 Tensorflow is required to build the graph of the neural network and